 Gorgias Press was founded by its president and co-owner, George Kiraz.
 Holding advanced degrees in computational linguistics and Syriac, Dr. Kiraz wished to establish a Press with publishing interests similar to his own research agenda.
 Soon the Press began to expand to include related areas and a wider publishing profile.
 As the company continues to grow, however, the essential identity of being a press run for scholars by scholars has never diminished.

 Unlike many larger publishing houses, Gorgias Press prides itself on personal service.
-Our authors, customers, and business affiliates are not given a round-around trying to reach the appropriate department or individual.
+Our authors, customers, and business affiliates are not given a run-around trying to reach the appropriate department or individual.
 When you contact Gorgias Press, you will receive a timely response from the appropriate associate.

 Gorgias Press: publishing for the sake of knowledge.